“I Want to Be Thoroughly Used up When I Die.” — George Bernard Shaw on Taking Creative Action.

-“This is the true joy in life — being used for a purpose recognized by yourself as a mighty one… being a force of nature instead of a feverish selfish clod of ailments and grievances complaining that the world will not devote itself to making you happy.
+“This is the true joy in life, the being used for a purpose recognized by yourself as a mighty one; the being thoroughly worn out before you are thrown on the scrap heap; the being a force of Nature instead of a feverish selfish little clod of ailments and grievances complaining that the world will not devote itself to making you happy.

 I woke up today as if by accident with a thin, tired, wrinkled heart shaped as a question mark that not even the most positive, eloquent affirmations could resize.
 I shivered at the thought of needing surgery.
 I thought I’d try a wisdom transfusion instead.

 It’s interesting how we can go from being our greatest heroes and saviors to even down below villain — some sort of unrecognizable new race of wet rat humanoids in a post-postmodern corner watching the acid rain fall down.

 Among other timely reminders to “stop the emotional propaganda of feeling manipulation” and “become your own existential detective,” while on my way to be hanged, George Bernard Shaw tapped me gently on the shoulder.
 I thought I was seeing a ghost.

 Irish playwright, music and literary critic, and co-founder of the London School of Economics, he was also a novelist and short-story writer with a socialist ardent passion for the working class and a sharp comedic taste imbued in most of his writing.

 An advocate of equal rights and a healthy lifestyle, he is the only person to have been awarded both the Nobel Prize in Literature (1925) and an Oscar (1938) for his work on the film Pygmalion, a screen adaptation of one his plays.

 His words are swords that cut through all excuses: